 Why don’t you publish that many articles?

-We’d LOVE to publish more (and soon we will) but our main aim is to give you articles that are worth reading, that you can trust and, if you share, don’t make you look like an idiot when they turn out not to be true.
+We’d LOVE to publish more (and soon we will) but our main aim is to give you articles that are worth reading, that you can trust and, if you share, don’t make you look like an idiot by turning out not to be true.

 Where does your money come from?

-Advertising on the site is our main revenue stream at the moment.
-We try to keep advertising to a minimum because we know how much people hate it, but the cold hard capitalist truth is that if it wasn’t for corporate sponsors we wouldn’t exist.
+Advertising on the site is still a revenue stream at the moment.
+We try to keep advertising to a minimum because we know how much people hate it, but the cold, hard, capitalist truth is that if it wasn’t for corporate sponsors, we wouldn’t exist.
 When our readers get journalism free, the money to pay for it has to come from somewhere.